Medically reviewed by Drugs.com. Last updated on Nov 1, 2021.

 In double-blind clinical trials of various doses of irbesartan and hydrochlorothiazide, the incidence of hypertensive patients who developed hypokalemia (serum potassium <3.5 mEq/L) was 7.5% versus 6.0% for placebo; the incidence of hyperkalemia (serum potassium >5.7 mEq/L) was <1.0% versus 1.7% for placebo.
 No patient discontinued due to increases or decreases in serum potassium.
 On average, the combination of irbesartan and hydrochlorothiazide had no effect on serum potassium.
 Higher doses of irbesartan ameliorated the hypokalemic response to hydrochlorothiazide.

-Coadministration of Avalide with potassium sparing diuretics, potassium supplements, potassium-containing salt substitutes or other drugs that raise serum potassium levels may result hyperkalemia, sometimes severe.
+Coadministration of Avalide with potassium-sparing diuretics, potassium supplements, potassium-containing salt substitutes or other drugs that raise serum potassium levels may result in hyperkalemia, sometimes severe.
 Monitor serum potassium in such patients.

 Hydrochlorothiazide can cause hypokalemia and hyponatremia.
 Hypomagnesemia can result in hypokalemia which appears difficult to treat despite potassium repletion.
 Drugs that inhibit the renin-angiotensin system can cause hyperkalemia.
 Monitor serum electrolytes periodically.

 Hyperuricemia may occur or frank gout may be precipitated in certain patients receiving thiazide therapy.

 Hydrochlorothiazide may alter glucose tolerance and raise serum levels of cholesterol and triglycerides.

 The antihypertensive effects of the drug may be enhanced in the post-sympathectomy patient.